How do I get a library card?

 - Utility bills or receipts postmarked within 30 days

 - Mortgage paperwork within 90 days of notarization

 We have various types of library cards.
 Learn which one is right for you.

 If you live in or own property in Oklahoma City or Oklahoma County, you can get a card for free.
 If you are 16 or younger, a parent or guardian must be present to co-sign the application and card.

 If you are a student in Oklahoma City Public Schools, you are eligible for a free card and can use your student ID to access Metro Library resources.
 Note: a physical card will not be issued.

 If you live, work, or attend school in Cleveland, McClain or Pottawatomie counties or are a Blanchard school district student living in Grady County, you can also get a Metro Library card for free.

 Students and school employees who do not qualify for a primary or reciprocal card may be eligible for a School card if their school is in Oklahoma City or Oklahoma County.
 School cards are valid for 1 year and eligibility must be verified annually.
 School cards provide access to all Metro Library services except interlibrary loan.
 Students must present proof of enrollment and teachers must present proof of employment.

 Annual Fee Card

 If you don't meet the qualifications for one of the cards listed above, you can purchase an Annual Fee Card for $70 per year.
 This single card allows everyone in your household to use the Metropolitan Library System.
-If you use our library value calculator to tally the cost of purchasing books, CDs, magazines, music, DVDs, eBooks, audiobooks, newspapers, and internet access, you will see the value of the $70 fee.
-You must initially apply for a card in person at any Metro Library but it can be renewed online every year going forward.
+If you use our library value calculator to tally the cost of purchasing books, CDs, magazines, music, DVDs, eBooks, eAudiobooks, newspapers, and internet access, you will see the value of the $70 fee.
+You can apply for a card in person at any Metro Library or by contacting us.